Mental health tips for mental illness and stress

 Find an achievable goal and download a free printable goal planner here

 Somehow therapy is still seen as taboo by a lot of people, and that’s a shame.
 Therapy does work, and it can improve your life in many ways.
 It’s hard work, and you need to be able to handle feedback, but it’s worth it.
 Don’t settle for the first therapist you see if your gut tells you it doesn’t feel right.
-Find someone you connect with and makes you feel safe.
+Find someone you connect with and make you feel safe.
 It can take a while before you find a therapy that works for you.
 Be patient and let it happen.

 Do one thing every day